 The library’s reading rooms are intended for silent work.
 Please set your mobile devices on silent mode.
 Do please leave the reading room if you must, for example, take a phone call.

-There are further limits on what you may bring with you to the special reading room – please read the instructions before your visit.
+There are further limits on what you may bring with you to the Special Collections Reading Room – please read the instructions before your visit.